SUSE/sap_host_exporter/README.md

 The first match has precedence, and the CLI flags have precedence over the config file.

 Please refer to the [example YAML configuration](doc/sap_host_exporter.yaml) for more details.

+The SAPControl web service requires HTTP Basic authentication for most of its methods, hence it is strongly advised to configure these credentials in the configuration file; note that, by design, these values cannot be set via CLI flag.

+For the time being, these credentials are stored in plain-text, so be sure to properly take care of the file permissions (e.g. `chmod 600` it).

+As a reminder, HTTP Basic authentication usually implies the usage of Transport Layer Security.

 ### systemd integration

-A [systemd unit file](ha_cluster_exporter.service) is provided with the RPM packages.
+A [systemd unit file](packaging/obs/prometheus-sap_host_exporter.spec) is provided with the RPM packages.
 You can enable and start it as usual:

 ```
 systemctl --now enable prometheus-sap_host_exporter
 ```

-## Contribuiting
+## Contributing

 Pull requests are more than welcome!

-We recommend having a look at the [design document](doc/design.md) before contributing.
+We recommend having a look at the [design document](doc/design.md) and the [development notes](doc/development.md) before contributing.

-Also for learning material take a look at [devel notes](doc/devel.md)

 ## License